Discovering who we are and learning how to realize it is the essence of awakening. How do we get in touch with the real you?

 We divide these tools into four major categories:

-The natural progression of growth is the inner self revealed.
-This allows room for the observer of our experience.
+The natural progression of growth is a path of illumination.
+The result of this growth is the inner self revealed as the observer of our experience.

 (1) The Cambridge Edition of the Work of Immanuel Kant in Translation